 - Large or heavy items

 - Food and general waste

-Rejected rubbish lying in front of your property will be considered as illegal dumping after the collection or if you fail to retrieve the rubbish within the allotted time.
+Rejected rubbish in front of your property will be considered illegal dumping after the collection or if you fail to retrieve the rubbish within the allotted time.
 You don’t want your local council to leave your household rubbish items in the curb because it will not do good to you as it attracts hefty fines.